shahbaz422/Notes-App/README.md

 # Notes-App

-this is an application that allows the user to dave the notes locally on their smartphone.
+this is an application that allows the user to save the notes locally on their smartphone.